pkic/pkimm/categories/monitoring-and-auditing/_index.md

 #### Guidance

 Audit logging should be implemented to ensure that the audit trail can be reconstructed from audit logs any time.
-Audit logs are typically recorder for any user executed events that are important for security of the PKI implementation.
+Audit logs are typically recorded for any user executed events that are important for security of the PKI implementation.
 Audit logs should be stored in a secure location.
 The audit logs should be protected against unauthorized access, modification, and deletion.

 Typically, the following events are important for security of the PKI implementation:
 - All individual user accesses to sensitive data